domenicbove/cp-docker/README.md

 molecule destroy -s local
 ```

-### How to Run on the on your AWS EC2s
+### How to Run on the on AWS EC2s

-A scenario is created for convenience, but you must set these environment variables, and pull a role from Ansible Galaxy
+A scenario is created for convenience, but you must set these AWS environment variables:

 ```
 export AWS_ACCESS_KEY_ID=XXXXXXX